GilesLuo/nn/README.md

 This repository is a suppliant resource of HW2 for NUS courses ME5404 Neural Network.
 It contains the complete version of source code with #some typical GIFs result.

 Training process is visualized by GIFs.
-An is example is shown here:
+An example is shown here:

 ![image](https://github.com/GilesLuo/nn/blob/master/Q2/sequential_training/plot_no_noise/hidden%3D10_epoch%3D7999.gif)